chromice/ae/README.md

 unset($buffer);
 ```

-Buffer can also be used as a template, e.g. when mixing HTML and PHP code:
+Buffers can also be used as templates, e.g. when mixing HTML and PHP code:

 ```html
 <?php $buffer = new aeBuffer() ?>